elastisys/compliantkubernetes/docs/quality-criteria.md

     - Feature integrates well with application developer observability (alerting, logging, metrics)
     - Feature integrates well with application developer authentication

-- ... without ruining admin's life
+- ... without ruining the platform administrator's life

     - At least 2 admins have required training
     - Feature has good admin-facing documentation (2nd day ops, all processes in place and documented, etc.)